Table of Contents

 Other procedures, like a coronary artery bypass or a valve replacement, may be recommended based on your condition.
 Talk to your physician about surgical options if your heart failure is progressing.

 If medication and surgical treatment options can no longer treat heart failure, palliative care may be needed.
-Palliative care provides specialized attention for improving quality of life for patients in the advanced stages of heart failure.
+Palliative care provides specialized attention for improving the quality of life for patients in the advanced stages of heart failure.
 Patients with advanced heart failure suffer from many symptoms that can cause significant mental and social distress.
 Palliative care can relieve some of this distress.
 Talk to your doctor today to learn more about heart health.

 The content in this article is intended for informational purposes only.
 This website does not provide medical advice.
 In all circumstances, you should always seek the advice of your physician and/or other qualified health professionals(s) for drug, medical condition, or treatment advice.
 The content provided on this website is not a substitute for professional medical advice, diagnosis, or treatment.